JojiiOfficial/Matrix-Grep-Bot/README.md

 # Matrix-Grep-Bot
 A Matrix bot to use grep for searching in large messages using my own [API](https://github.com/JojiiOfficial/Matrix-ClientServer-API-java)

+## Download

+You can download the bot [here](https://jojii.de/files/matrix/bots/MatrixGrepBot.jar)

 ## Install
-Just run the bot once to create the config.json or create a file in the same directory and paste
+Just run the bot once (`java -jar MatrixGrepBot.jar`) to create the config.json or create a file in the same directory and paste

 ```json
 {